Site Designed & Maintained by Laurence Hughes

 WHO WE NOW FILM FOR ON A REGULAR BASIS

-We quite often have requests from television companies to use footage of goals and any other major incidents from matches that we have been booked to film for clubs, or to use archive footage we have of players in their Non-League or Youth Team days before they became famous.
+We quite often have requests from television companies to use footage of goals and any other major incidents from matches we have filmed (subject to us owning the copyright), or to use archive footage we may have of players in their Non-League or Youth Team days before they became famous.